-In New Zealand, the third weekend in October is Labour Weekend, it marks the unofficial start of camping season for many families (well, mine for sure).
+In October in New Zealand, Labour Weekend marks the unofficial start of camping season to our family.
 Regardless of the weather, we like to head to Kaitoke and try and nab our favourite spot by the river under the trees for a long weekend.
 Even though Autumn is well under way here in Scotland, the urge to be outdoors is still strong.
-As it’s not quite tent weather in the Northern hemisphere we wanted to find somewhere that embraced the outdoors.
-Happily, we found the perfect spot.
-A sheltered place beside the sea, where we spent a night that away from the city; it was ruggedly beautiful and totally unique.
+As it’s not quite tent weather, we wanted to find somewhere that embraced the outdoors.
+Happily, we found the perfect accomadation on the Alexandra – Cuan Ferry.
+Nestled in sheltered spot beside the sea, where we spent a few nights away from Edinburgh; it was ruggedly beautiful and totally unique.

 The Alexandra is an ex-lifeboat converted into accommodation at Argyll Kayaker Coves in Cuan Ferry on the Isle of Seil.
-To reach the Isle of Seil we travelled over the Clachan Bridge – which is a very cute, but old bridge (built in 1793).
-We didn’t realise we’d left the mainland UK for one night until we drove back over it the following morning.
+To reach the Isle of Seil yo drive over the Clachan Bridge. (built in 1793).
+We didn’t realise we’d left the mainland UK until we drove back over it.

-The Isle of Seil is a beautiful destination in its own right, but the accomodation has an amazing history too, since starting out as an open rowboat back in 1903 – have a look at this article in the Scotsman to see and read more about the Alexandra’s story.
+The Isle of Seil is a beautiful destination in its own right, but the accomodation has an amazing history too.Starting out as an open rowboat back in 1903 – have a look at this article in the Scotsman to read about the Alexandra’s story.

-The Alexandra has a beautiful outlook across the water to the Isle of Luing and stunning views of the rugged coastline, with its interesting tidal activity.
-True to its name, Cuan Ferry has a ferry.
-The service to Luing runs regularly throughout the day and is a nominal price (less than £2 per person and under £10 to take your car).
-Luing has a handful of places to eat and you can even hire bikes from the local caravan park close to the ferry landing on Luing – so you could include a half day explore of this tiny island in your short stay.
-The Atlantic Islands Centre has plenty of info and link on places to eat (including their own cafe and restaurant), things to do and suggestions for accomodation if you decide to stay a little longer in the area.
+From the Alexandra the view is stunning.
+Uninterupted views of the Isle of Luing, the wild seas and the rugged coastline make this a very special place.
+True to its name, Cuan Ferry has a ferry, the service to Luing runs regularly throughout the day.
+Luing has a handful of places to eat and you can hire bikes from the local caravan park close to the ferry landing.
+As Luing is tiny you could include a half day explore by bike of in your short stay.
+The Atlantic Islands Centre has plenty of info and links on places to eat (including their own cafe and restaurant), things to do and suggestions for accomodation if you decide to stay a little longer in the area.

-Inspite of the weather, we managed to explore the coastline of Cuan, enjoy a glass of wine at the shorefront picnic table, roast mushrooms on the BBQ (in-between the brief spells of rain) and had a very comfortable night’s sleep in our boat’s heated cabin.
+Inspite of the very Scottish weather, we managed to explore the coastline of Cuan Ferry.
+Enjoy a wine by the shore, have a mini on BBQ before enjoying a comfortable night’s sleep in the Alexandra’s heated cabin.
 The well equipped galley meant I could cook a good breakfast before we drove back to Oban, which is only 25 minutes away.